 Title: Lawyer, Educator

-H. Rutherford Turnbull, III, Lawyer and Educator, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in disability law and policy.
+William “Bill” Arnold Barton, Lawyer at a Private Practice, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in the field of law education.

 Hailing from Morton, Washington, Mr. Barton was raised by his parents, Marvin Buryl and Jo Ellen Barton.
 Mr. Barton decided he wanted to help others and knew he could do so within the field of law.
 He earned a Bachelor of Science from Pacific University 1969 and a Doctor of Jurisprudence from Willamette University in 1972.
 He was admitted to the Oregon bar in 1972 and in 1973, he established his private law practice in Newport, Oregon.
 Mr. Barton has remained in practice since the 70s and has also taught as an adjunct professor at the Willamette University College of Law in Salem, Oregon since 1983.

 Mr. Morton holds membership with various esteemed organizations such as the Association of Trial Lawyers of America, where he served on the board of governors from 1988 to 1991 and the Oregon Bar Association, where he has held the role of vice president since 1986.
 Additionally, he was the president of the Western Trial Lawyers Association in 1985 and of the Oregon Trial Lawyers Association in 1983, and continues to hold membership with both organizations.
 Mr. Morton is also a fellow of the International Academy of Trial Lawyers, the International Society of Barristers, the American Board of Trial Advisors, and the American College of Trial Lawyers.